Land-Based Casinos in California: The Complete 2026 Guide

 Newest California Casinos

 The California casino landscape keeps evolving, with new properties opening and existing ones expanding regularly.
 The biggest recent addition is Hard Rock Casino Tejon, which opened on November 13, 2025, in Kern County at the base of the Grapevine.
 It is the first phase of what will eventually be a much larger resort.
 The current casino has slots and table games in a 100,000-square-foot facility.
 A major expansion in late 2027 will add a 400-room hotel with a Rock Spa, a Hard Rock Live concert venue, additional dining options, and more gaming space.
-The location, right off Interstate 5 between Bakersfield and Los Angeles, fills a gap in the state’s casino map and gives drivers between the two metros a major stop they did not have before.
+The location, right off Interstate 5 between Bakersfield and Los Angeles, fills a gap in the state’s casino map.

 Eagle Mountain Casino in Porterville is technically not brand-new, but its current location is.
 The Tule River Indian Tribe relocated the casino from its old reservation site to a new 100,000-square-foot facility near the Porterville Municipal Airport in May 2023, and a hotel and convention center expansion is in the works.